vargo96/fkg-mini-project-refinement/README.md

 ## Approach

+We tried some approaches to tackle our mini-project which include [classical machine learning on knowledge graph embeddings](https://github.com/vargo96/fkg-mini-project), classical machine learning over one hot classes and relations encoded individuals, refinement operators (current approach).
+We found out that refinement operators perform the best on `kg-mini-project-train_v2.ttl` and `kg-mini-project-grading.ttl`.

-Our approach consists of the four steps and these are as follows:
+Our refinement approach consists of the four steps and these are as follows:

 1. **Parse the input turtle file:**

     In this step, we parse the input turtle file (i.e. `kg-mini-project-train_v2.ttl` or `kg-mini-project-grading.ttl`) and the output contains the set of positive and negative individuals for all learning problems.

-2. **EL Refinement operator**
+2. **EL refinement operator:**

     Overview of the different refinement steps depending on the concept type:
 - **Thing T**: Refined to direct sub-concepts and for each object property <img src="https://render.githubusercontent.com/render/math?math=r"> in the knowledge base <img src="https://render.githubusercontent.com/render/math?math=\exists r.">T
 - **Atomic concepts** <img src="https://render.githubusercontent.com/render/math?math=C">: Refined to direct sub-concepts and <img src="https://render.githubusercontent.com/render/math?math=C \sqcap ">T
 - **Existential restrictions**: Refined by refining the filler (one new refinement for each refinement of the filler)
-- **Intersection**: Refine the operands and add one new refinement for each refinement of the operands Refinement steps are pretty similar to the ones in this paper: https://jens-lehmann.org/files/2007/hybrid_learning.pdf
+- **Intersection**: Refine the operands and add one new refinement for each refinement of the operands Refinement steps are pretty similar to the ones in this paper: [Hybrid Learning of Ontology Classes](https://jens-lehmann.org/files/2007/hybrid_learning.pdf)

-3. **Algorithm**
+3. **Algorithm:**

     We start with the **Thing** concept and do one refinement step.
 For carcinogenesis this results in Atom, Bond, Compound, ... .
     Afterwards we just follow a simple greedy strategy for a set number of steps (3 as default, since it was enough for the given learning problems).